 Witnessed an accident on the road due to the manhole, or wanted to address the increasing attacks on elders who live alone?
 However, one can directly try to approach the authority by writing a letter to the editor formally in a format that can help in spreading awareness.

 Letter to Editor for Class 10 and 12 Students is added to the CBSE syllabus to ensure public expression and effective communication.
-It can help students in learning how to bring attention to the main issues and help in reaching a large set of audience.
+It can help students learn how to bring attention to the main issues and reach a large audience.
 The letter to the editor can address both the latest occurrence and first-hand experience.

-This article will include a Letter to Editor Format, Topics, Samples for CBSE Class 10 and 12, and tips for effective letter writing to the editor.
+This article will include a Letter to Editor Format, Topics, Samples for CBSE Classes 10 and 12, and tips for effective letter writing to the editor.

-Students can download solutions for Letter to the Editor practice questions PDF from the link.
+Students can download solutions for Letter to the Editor practice questions in PDF format from the link.

 What is a Letter to the Editor for CBSE Class 10 and 12 Students?